Skip to Content

 • Phobias—Phobias are fears that are overwhelming, involuntary, and irrational.
 These fears could be of a thing, an event, or a place.
 Many people are afraid of snakes and spiders, but phobias go further—to the point the individual is almost paralyzed by fear.

-• Panic Disorder—panic disorders are repeated anxiety or terror attacks that appear to have no readily identifiable cause and last up to ten minutes.
+• Panic Disorder—Panic disorders are repeated anxiety or terror attacks that appear to have no readily identifiable cause and last up to ten minutes.

 Generalized anxiety disorder causes the individual to worry about everyday life events for no apparent reason.
 A person with generalized anxiety disorder always expects disaster and is unable to stop worrying about school, work, health, family, or money.
 While we all feel anxiety from time to time, those with generalized anxiety disorder feel anxiety that is totally out of proportion to the situation.